 WCAG 2.0 Guideline 1.2.1—"An alternative for time-based media is provided that presents equivalent information for prerecorded audio-only content."

-If video files are used, captions or a synchronized text transcript should
+- If video files are used, captions or a synchronized text transcript should be provided.

 NOTE: Captions also benefit non-native speakers, users with audio disabled or viewers watching a video with poor quality audio.